bat-literature/bat-literature.github.io/workshop.md

 ```
 (replace ```[Zotero group number]``` with the number found in URL, make sure to remove brackets, e.g., https://www.zotero.org/groups/**6217595**)

-## Step II.4 Make a change and create a new snapshot
+## Part II.4 Make a change and create a new snapshot

 1. Change the title of one of the publication in your test Zotero Group
 2. Make a new snapshot version by re-running: